How to Stop Ruminating

-For those of us who suffer from anxiety and/or depression, ruminating can be a chronic symptom of our distress.
-Ruminating is like wearing a constant groove in a record, you replay the same thoughts over and over until it is nearly impossible to stop.
+For those of us who suffer from anxiety and/or depression, ruminating can be a chronic symptom of our condition.
+Ruminating is like getting stuck on a groove in a record.
+You replay the same thoughts over and over until it is nearly impossible to stop.
 In this post we are going to explore the signs that we are ruminating, the reasons why we engage in this type of worry, and what steps we can take to stop.

 - When we replay the same conversations in our minds but with different reactions on our part.
 We may think things like, "If I had only said this instead."
 We may browbeat ourselves for not saying or doing the perfect things to be in control of an interpersonal situation.

 - When we worry about the same things over and over with multiple bad outcomes.
 For example, a parent may worry about harm coming to their child.
 This may manifest in worries over the child's health, whether or not they will make it to school and back safely, or whether or not someone will bully them or hurt them in some way.
 It is a constant barrage of "what if" thoughts which leaves us feeling paralyzed.

 - Ruminating can include incessant worrying right at bedtime which keeps us up into the wee hours.
 These thoughts can include negative images of how the day did not go as expected.
 It can also include worrying about all the things we have not yet done and a feeling of being overwhelmed.

 Ruminating is never healthy for us, but there are degrees to which this worrying is detrimental for not only our mental health but our physical health as well.
 Here are some of the signs to indicate that you should get some help from a mental health practitioner to stop ruminating.
 It's time to get help when: